agilepro/software-craftsmanship/docs/Management/update-the-manual.md

 Is the manual difficult to read?
 Or is the information buried in a place they would not expect it?
 If problem, fix the manual and send it to them as the answer.

 ### 4\.
-If clear in manual, is there something I don’t understand?
+If clear in manual, is there something I don't understand?

 If no improvement to the manual seems obvious, then send the manual as it is, and ask the person whether the manual is sufficient.
-It is possible that they just didn’t read the manual.
+It is possible that they just didn't read the manual.
 It is also possible that the manual is jargon laden, or there are people from a particular culture, and the manual just does not get to them.

   By following this method on every question, we get a chance to either improve the product, or improve the manual or both — and this help to reduce the amount of support questions in the future.
 This drives the manual to be optimized for support.
 We fill int he answers that get the most questions first.
 It is responsive, and it is Agile.